Harald V: Birth

-Harald was born at the Skaugum estate during the reign of his grandfather King Haakon VII and was baptised in the Royal Chapel of the Royal Palace in Oslo on 31 March 1937 by Bishop Johan Lunde.
-His godparents were: his paternal grandparents King Haakon VII and Queen Maud of Norway; his maternal grandparents Prince Carl and Princess Ingeborg of Sweden; his maternal uncle King Leopold III of Belgium; Queen Mary and King George VI of the United Kingdom; and Crown Princess Ingrid of Denmark.
-His parents already had two daughters, Princess Ragnhild and Princess Astrid.
+Harald was born on 21 February 1937 at the Skaugum estate during the reign of his grandfather, King Haakon VII.
+His parents were Crown Prince Olav (later Olav V) and Princess Märtha of Sweden.
+He had two older sisters, Princess Ragnhild and Princess Astrid.
+Harald was baptised in the Royal Chapel of the Royal Palace in Oslo on 31 March by bishop Johan Lunde.

+His godparents were his paternal grandparents, King Haakon VII and Queen Maud of Norway; his maternal grandparents Prince Carl and Princess Ingeborg of Sweden; his maternal uncle, King Leopold III of Belgium; his paternal grandaunt Queen Mary and King George VI of the United Kingdom; and Crown Princess Ingrid of Denmark.

-At the time of Harald's birth, he was second in line of succession to the Norwegian throne following his father, Crown Prince Olav.
+At the time of Harald's birth, he was second in the line of succession to the Norwegian throne, after his father.